Several ripe clusters of Pinot Noir grapes hanging under the robust leaf canopy.

 Style #4: Sparkling and Rosé

 Style Description: Pinot Noir is also used to produce sparkling wines and rosé, each offering a unique expression of the grape.
-Sparkling Pinot Noir, such as Champagne or Blanc de Noirs, showcases lively acidity, crisp fruit flavors, and delicate bubbles.
+Sparkling Pinot Noir, such as Champagne or Blanc de Noirs (increasingly popular with wine connoisseurs), showcases lively acidity, crisp fruit flavors, and delicate bubbles.
 Rosé Pinot Noir exhibits vibrant pink hues, refreshing acidity, and bright berry aromas, making it perfect for warm-weather enjoyment.

 • Production Method – Sparkling Pinot Noir undergoes secondary fermentation in the bottle (traditional method) or tank (Charmat method), resulting in the formation of bubbles.
 Rosé Pinot Noir is produced by allowing limited skin contact during the winemaking process, extracting just enough color and flavor to achieve the desired hue and profile.